-Monocrystalline panels and polycrystalline solar panels can both be expensive systems to purchase, however a mono silicon solar cell will cost considerably more money upfront.
+Monocrystalline panels and polycrystalline solar panels can both be expensive systems to purchase, however, a mono silicon solar cell will cost considerably more money upfront.

-This is due to installation purposes; mono solar cell will require a more rigid and stable foundation to be set up on, which is why they can’t be easily moved from one location to another.
+This is due to installation purposes; mono solar cells will require a more rigid and stable foundation to be set up on, which is why they can’t be easily moved from one location to another.

 A monocrystalline solar cell can cost around $0.60-$0.90 per watt and some can go up to $1-$1.50 per watt.

-Polycrystalline solar panels are made up of multiple different silicon crystals in each cell, when compared with monocrystalline panels.
+Polycrystalline solar panels are made up of multiple different silicon crystals in each cell when compared with monocrystalline panels.